kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 - [Known issues](#known-issues) - {List of all known issues}
 - [Fixed security vulnerabilities](#fixed-security-vulnerabilities) - {List of all fixed security vulnerabilities}

-## Api Exposure
+## API Exposure

 ### Exposing workloads on custom domains

 Kyma 2.0 allows users to expose Istio workloads using custom, user-managed domains.
 In previous Kyma versions the only supported scenario was to use the main Kyma domain for API exposure.
 Now, provided you own a domain, you can expose any Kyma-hosted workload using this domain.
 In addition, a TLS Certificate may be automatically generated for you.
 You can have multiple workloads using multiple custom domains.
 See the [Use a custom domain to expose a service](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-api-exposure/apix-01-own-domain/) tutorial for details.

 ## Application Connectivity